RandomOutcome/Domoticz-Tapo-P100-Plugin/README.md

 - Requires Python versions 3.8 and above.

 ### Features
 - Provides basic on/off relay control for Tapo P100 plugs (may work on other models)
 - Each plug is configured as a separate Domoticz hardware instance
 - Can co-reside with other Domoticz Tapo plugin modules

 ### Installation

 **Plugin:**

-    Download the plugin's zip from from Github.
+- Download the plugin's zip from from Github.
-    Copy the downloaded zip file to the directory where Domoticz is installed Unzip the downlaoded zip file.
+- Copy the downloaded zip file to the directory where Domoticz is installe
+- Unzip the downlaoded zip file.
-    The plugin wil be installed into **[Domoticz Dir]**/plugsin/Domoticz-Tapo If co-installing with other Tapo plugins ensure the directory doesn't clash prior to unzipping, if clashes unzip elsewhere and rename the plugins/Domoticz-Tapo directory and manually copy the directory plugins directory and p100.py file into the **[Domoticz Dir]** folder.
+- The plugin wil be installed into **[Domoticz Dir]**/plugsin/Domoticz-Tapo
+- If co-installing with other Tapo plugins ensure the directory doesn't clash prior to unzipping, if clashes unzip elsewhere and rename the plugins/Domoticz-Tapo directory and manually copy the directory plugins directory and p100.py file into the **[Domoticz Dir]** folder.

-    A helper Python model p100.py will also be created in folder when the dowloaded file is unzipped.
+- A helper Python model p100.py will also be created in folder when the dowloaded file is unzipped.
 This file needs to be moved into a folder on the executable path of your
   Domoticz installation, for example into **[Domoticz Dir]**/.local/bin on Linux.

 **Supporting Installation Requirements:**

   Requires [@petretiandrea](https://github.com/petretiandrea) port of the [plugp100](https://github.com/petretiandrea/plugp100) Python module to be installed, follow the instruction in the link to install. [@petretiandrea](https://github.com/petretiandrea) version of plugp100 required Python v3.10 or above to be installed to work.

   If using Python v3.8 or v3.9, the backported version of [plugip](https://github.com/RandomOutcome/plugp100-3.9) can be used instead, follow the instructions in the link to install.

   Python version prior to 3.8 are not supported.

 ## Domoticz Configuration:
   To-Do

 ## Plugin Implementation Details:
   To-Do